AdobeDocs/journey-optimizer-learn.en/help/summit-lab-2025/introduction.md

 jira: KT-17872
 ---

-# Scaling orchestration to omnichannel engagement in Adobe Journey Optimize - Summit Lab Introduction
+# Scaling orchestration to omnichannel engagement in Adobe Journey Optimizer - Introduction

 Originally presented at Adobe Summit 2025 as Lab L535, this tutorial guides you through the lab's content.